LANGUAGE DATA BY COUNTRY

 Add language-related questions into your ongoing surveys.

 Existing language data is often outdated and does not necessarily represent large-scale population movements.
 We have successfully worked with partners to integrate standard language questions into ongoing surveys.
 This is essential if we are to develop language data for the countries that don’t have regular censuses.
+We’ve developed a set of standard questions that can be included in any survey.

 Use this language data to improve communication strategies.